kf5131/ts-oauth-demo/README.md

 # TypeScript OAuth GitHub Demo

 A demonstration of OAuth 2.0 authentication with GitHub using TypeScript.
+This is a simple server that allows users to login with their GitHub account and see a list of their repositories.
+It uses the GitHub API to get the list of repositories.

 ## Setup